Pay just $7.50 for postage

 While lining the pan with parchment isn’t necessary, having made them both ways, I like how easy they rolls are to remove when the pan is lined with parchment before baking.

-Using a 2″ scoop, place 8 or 9 dough balls into the prepared pan: one or two in the middle of the pan and the others evenly spaced around it.
+Using a 2″ scoop, place 7-9 dough balls into the prepared pan: one or two in the middle of the pan and the others evenly spaced around it.
 I find it is easier to remove the dough smoothly if you first wet the scoop with water before filling with dough.

-Dip your fingertips into warm water and smooth the tops of the rolls, continuing to re-wet fingers as needed.
+Dip your fingertips or a rubber spatula into warm water and smooth the tops of the rolls, continuing to re-wet as needed so the dough doesn’t stick to the spatula or your fingers.

-Brush the tops of the rolls with an egg wash of one full egg mixed with 2 teaspoons water (you will not use the entire mixture for one recipe of rolls).
+Brush the tops of the rolls with an egg wash of one full egg mixed with 2 teaspoons water (you will not use the entire mixture for one recipe of rolls); or use or oil or apricot preserves.

 Cover lightly with parchment paper or wax paper and allow to rise for 20-25 minutes, or until the rolls have risen to crowd one another but don’t have a lot of little pocks or holes showing from too quick of a rise.
 If your kitchen is cool, a good place to rise these is to turn your oven on to 200ºF and then turn it off when it has come to temperature.
 Place the rolls in the oven after it is turned off.